Suicide Assessment, Diagnosis, Prevention and . . . Choice

 - Recap ways to conduct suicide risk and lethality assessment

-- Provide you with two basic forms, Suicide Contract and Suicide Risk Review
+- Provide you with two basic forms, Suicide Contract (to be used selectively and cautiously) and Suicide Risk Review

 - Help you design and implement treatment plans for suicidal clients